wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.8.8 =
+* BUGFIX: add matches in championship mode not working.

 = 3.8.7 =
 * BUGFIX: various